Cuba at a Glance

 As mentioned above, the public healthcare system in Cuba covers all citizens.
 Private hospitals, doctor’s practices, and other private medical facilities do not exist.
 Instead, all health-related facilities and services are run by the government.
 Universal vaccinations and other universal programs have almost eradicated diseases like polio, rubella, tuberculosis, or chicken pox.

 For years, medical tourism has played an important role in the Cuban economy.
-Brought to the fore in news media by Diego Maradona’s drug rehabilitation in 2000, an ever increasing amount of foreigners arrive on Cuban soil to take advantage of the medical service, both vital and cosmetic.
+Brought to the fore in news media by former football star Diego Maradona’s drug rehabilitation in 2000, an ever-increasing amount of foreigners arrive on Cuban soil to take advantage of the medical service, both vital and cosmetic.

 More than 2.8 million tourists travelled to Cuba in 2012.
-Although no solid figures can be provided for how many went for medical reasons, certain factors illustrate that a large portion did so for just this reason.
+Although no solid figures can be provided for how many went for medical reasons, there are at least several thousand that did so just for this reason.
 Not only do many hospitals have special divisions and trained staff to serve the needs of foreign patients, but the government recently created Servimed, alongside CSMC, with the charge of promoting medical services to foreigners.

 Since 2010, tourists and expats are obligated to secure health insurance which is valid for their stay in Cuba and approved by the Cuban government.
 However, even if you are covered, you need to keep in mind that medical facilities do not accept checks or credit cards.
 So make sure to bring enough cash when you visit a hospital or clinic.